 You want to invest in scratching posts and cat trees that are wrapped with sisal rope.
 This brilliant invention will literally solve all of your cat scratching problems.

-Be sure to read up on my article about the Best Cat Trees of 2018 for your feline friend!
+Be sure to read up on my article about the Best Cat Trees for your feline friend!

 Your cat will absolutely go ham for these types of scratching furniture.
 The rough, coarse, harsh, and scratchy sisal rope is the perfect material for your cat to shreds.